-Data Management Plan (maximum of three sides of A4)
+Data Management Plan (maximum of 3 sides of A4 for grants planning to create data)

 It is a requirement of the ESRC Research Data Policy that all applicants planning to generate data as part of their grant must include a Data Management Plan.
 The Data Management Plan should be used as an opportunity to describe how the data, ie primary input into research and first-order results of that research, are going to be managed - starting from planning for research and through the life-cycle of the grant until data is accepted for archiving by the UK Data Service.